Mosimane backs African coaches to break World Cup barrier

 The debate over a lack of opportunity for African coaches in their own countries has long been a passionate one, with many believing federations tend towards foreigners when appointing a national coach.

-But opting for home-grown coaches this time is a significant swing in favour of locals, who have been long overshadowed by coaches from Europe and South America at the finals.
+But opting for homegrown coaches this time is a significant swing in favour of locals, who have been long overshadowed by coaches from Europe and South America at the finals.

 Rise and rise of indigenous coaches